fl101/awardfares-blog/_posts/2024-05-15-push-notifications.md

 hidden: true
 ---

-Push notifications are a handy feature that keeps you informed of important updates and opportunities directly from your favorite services.
-If you’re using AwardFares to stay updated on award travel deals and seat availability, enabling push notifications on both your desktop and mobile devices can greatly enhance your experience.
+If you're using AwardFares to stay updated on award travel deals and seat availability, enabling push notifications on both your desktop and mobile devices can greatly enhance your experience, letting you know as soon as your dream award seat becomes available.
+In this guide, we'll show you how to set them up step-by-step.

-This guide will walk you through the steps to ensure you never miss out on a great.

 ## How to Enable Push Notifications for Alerts